-must

-to be

-as in

-the watertrough, certainly more painful.
+I do not know, but I fancy it must have been equally uncomfortable to be dropped on those hard cinders as in the watertrough, certainly more painful.
 What the officer said when he found our victim is unknown, but five or ten minutes afterwards, when the O.O. came into the barracks room, accompanied by the corporal of the guard, every man was in bed apparently fast asleep.